-Further such treatment invites disalignment with your delegate.
-It isn’t just a matter of interpersonal grace and respect, so it cannot be overcome with kindly management; rather if you are attempting to closely proceduralize the actions of a competent delegate, they might accurately conclude the best way to perform their job is to attempt to bypass your control.
+Such treatment invites misalignment with your delegate.
+It isn’t just a matter of interpersonal grace and respect, so it cannot be overcome with kindly management; rather if you are attempting to closely proceduralize the actions of a competent delegate, they might accurately conclude that the best way to perform their job is to attempt to bypass your control.
 If you picked them well, they will be rather effective in doing so.
 They don’t need a script — if they’re competent enough for your purposes, they’ll be able to figure out how to do the project.

 Give them owned power, otherwise you might run them off.

 If you can’t find a delegate, then building your own bureaucracy (even if it’s small) is the best bet.
 Bureaucratizing some things and not others, on the basis of whether the task can be proceduralized, is typically more effective than bureaucratizing everything by default.
 Figure out when using an automated system is the best option.

 Do it yourself

 While doing it yourself may be most likely to result in a well run project, it is not always feasible — you have limited time and capacity.
 Without delegates or bureaucracies, the ambitiousness of the projects you can successfully execute will be bounded.